azygadlo/LLM-catalog/README.md

 # LLM-catalog
 Majority of the Large Language Models (and not only) summarized in a table.
 From the original Transformer to ChatGPT and beyond.

-The list is long but not exhaustive.
-If you notice any incorrect information, let me know.
+The list is long but may not be exhaustive.
+If you think any other model is worth adding or you notice any incorrect information, let me know.

 |model|year|paper|model type / objective|short info|parameters|training corpora|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|